SSN vs ITIN — What Immigrants Need to Know for Taxes

 The Earned Income Tax Credit and ITIN

-Children of Immigrants: SSN vs ITIN
+Children of Immigrants: SSN vs. ITIN

 Protecting Your SSN and ITIN

-- Do not share your SSN or ITIN over the phone or by email unless you initiated the contact with a trusted institution.
+Do not carry your Social Security card in your wallet — keep it in a secure place at home.
+Do not share your SSN or ITIN over the phone or by email unless you initiated the contact with a trusted institution.

-- Review your tax transcripts annually to ensure no one has filed a fraudulent return using your identification number.
+Review your tax transcripts annually to ensure no one has filed a fraudulent return using your identification number.

-Conclusion: The Right Number Makes Everything Easier
+The Right Number Makes Everything Easier

-If you are eligible for a Social Security Number, apply for one as soon as possible.
+If you are eligible for a Social Security Number, apply as soon as possible.
 If you are not eligible and have U.S. income or tax obligations, apply for an ITIN using Form W-7 before you need to file your first return.

-In our next guide, we will walk through the complete step-by-step process of filing your taxes as an immigrant in the United States — from gathering your documents to submitting your return.
+In our next guide, we walk through the complete step-by-step process of filing your taxes as an immigrant in the United States — from gathering your documents to submitting your return.